ozancinar/cloud-ozan/docs/catalog.md

 ## QSPRpred

-This tool allows users to predict the activity of their chemicals of interest for various molecular initiation events from the VHP4Safety case studies.
+This tool allows users to predict the activity of their chemicals of interest for various endpoints.
 This prediction is done by target-specific, pretrained QSAR models.
-Next to the model name the containers below also show some model properties.
-Compounds should be entered as SMILES strings.
-The predicted bioactivity is given as predicted pchembl.
-This translates to a concentration of 10^-pchembl for a half maximal response.
-For example, an IC50 measurement of 1nM would have a pChEMBL value of 9. [[more information](service/qsprpred.md)]
+These models are specific for endpoints related to molecular initiation events from the VHP4Safety case studies. [[more information](service/qsprpred.md)]

 ------------------------